Steven J. DeBoy Sr.

-Steven J. DeBoy Sr. (born January 2, 1956) is a Democratic member of the Maryland House of Delegates, serving since 2003.
+Steven J. DeBoy Sr. (born January 2, 1956) is an American politician and retired police officer from Maryland and a member of the Democratic Party.
+He served in the Maryland House of Delegates, representing District 12A from 2003 to 2015.
+After leaving the House of Delegates, he was a Deputy Legislative Officer for Governor Larry Hogan from 2015 to 2016.

 Background

 Deboy graduated from the Baltimore County Police Academy in 1977.
 He holds a bachelor's degree in political science from the University of Baltimore, and an associate degree in Criminal Justice from Catonsville Community College.

 He served as a Baltimore County police officer and detective for 20 years, as the senior legislative assistant, to Baltimore County Councilman S.G.
 Samuel Moxley, and as a special investigator for the Howard County Police Department.

 In the legislature

 Delegate DeBoy has served on the Appropriations Committee, the Health and Human resources subcommittee, the oversight committee on personnel, the education subcommittee for the Baltimore County Delegation, and was the Vice-Chair for the Baltimore County Delegation in 2005.
 He is a member of the Maryland Veterans Caucus, the Task Force on the Exemption of Law Enforcement Officers' Pensions from Taxation.